TUDa-FZD/Lanelet2-BSSD-Converter/README.md

 3. The tool will automatically execute and show some information about the current status in the terminal
 4. After successful execution, the modified Lanelet2 map will be stored in the subfolder /Output, which will be created (if not already existing)  in the same folder as the original osm-map.
 5. Furthermore, a derivation-log-file is saved into the Output folder

+# Architecture

+To get an overview of how this framework is build, read [this](doc/architecture.md).